Tontonjo/proxmox_toolbox/README.md

 ### Restauration:
 The script looks for tar.gz files located in backupdir="/root/" and will list all the available archives for you to choose one.
-Warning: The restauration will override any existing file with the one in archive
+Warning: The restauration will overwrite any existing file with the one in archive

 The restauration process will:
 - Reinstall missing dependencies for snmp and fail2ban if config were existing